toiletpapar/infrastructure/docs/baremetal/metallb/c00-metallb.md

 ## Testing
 * Run an nginx deployment
+`kubectl apply -f docs/baremetal/metallb/test/deployment.yaml`
-* Create and run a ClusterIP service to match the nginx deployment
+* Create and run a ClusterIP service to match the nginx deployment `kubectl apply -f docs/baremetal/metallb/test/service.yaml`
-* Port forward to ensure you can access the nginx deployment
+* Port forward to ensure you can access the nginx deployment `kubectl port-forward service/nginx-service 8080:80`
+* Open a browser at `localhost:8080` and ensure you see the nginx welcome page
 * Modify the service to type load balancer
+`kubectl patch service nginx-service -p '{"spec":{"type":"LoadBalancer"}}'`
-* Describe the service to find the assigned ip address
+* Describe the service to find the assigned ip address (LoadBalancer Ingress) `kubectl describe service nginx-service`
 * You should be able to find the nginx welcome page through the load balancer
+* Clean up
+`kubectl delete -f docs/baremetal/metallb/test/deployment.yaml` `kubectl delete service nginx-service`